 In May of 2002 I received an award from The Walt Disney Company for ‘Best Winnie The Pooh Artist for Publishing, 2001’, a real surprise and a lovely gesture from them, especially as it helped me secure an international reputation.
 I began receiving commissions from all over the world and was given some great opportunities.

-Andrew Grey, February 2024.
+Andrew Grey, November 2024.